 II.
 State Spotlight: Colorado’s Path to Enhancing Tobacco Cessation Benefits

 Speakers: Michelle Lynch, Tobacco Cessation Supervisor, Colorado Department of Public Health and Environment; Richard Delaney, Policy Specialist, Colorado Department of Health Care Policy and Financing

 Michelle Lynch and Richard Delaney described Colorado’s tobacco cessation activities under the 6|18 Initiative framework.
 They detailed the distinct yet complementary roles of Colorado’s Medicaid and public health agencies and highlight the state’s accomplishments in increasing access to tobacco cessation treatment through policy changes and targeted provider and consumer outreach strategies.

 III.
 State Spotlight: Nevada’s Approach to Promoting Access to the National Diabetes Prevention Program

 Speakers: Nevada Department of Health and Human Services: Jenni Bonk, Chronic Disease Prevention & Health Promotion Section Manager, Division of Public & Behavioral Health; Erin Lynch, Chief III, Hospital & Physician Services, Division of Health Care Financing and Policy

-Jenni Bonk and Erin Lynch will describe Nevada’s work, supported by the National Association of Chronic Disease Directors, to advance the state’s type 2 diabetes prevention activities.
-They will detail Medicaid and public health’s collaborative efforts to obtain Medicaid coverage for the National Diabetes Prevention Program (DPP) and educate providers and beneficiaries about DPP benefits and referral opportunities.
+Jenni Bonk and Erin Lynch described Nevada’s work, supported by the National Association of Chronic Disease Directors, to advance the state’s type 2 diabetes prevention activities.
+They detailed Medicaid and public health’s collaborative efforts to obtain Medicaid coverage for the National Diabetes Prevention Program (DPP) and educate providers and beneficiaries about DPP benefits and referral opportunities.